“I love looking for jobs!” Said no one ever in the history of the world.

 All of which is to say: it’s more important than ever to approach your job search like a Dothraki khalasar riding down a regiment of Lannister foot soldiers.

-With terrifying ruthlessness and precision.
+With terrifying ruthlessness and precision, in other words.

 Secrets of a Successful, Strategic, and SHORT Job Search